BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

 1. A non-blocking function to start the Action.
 2. A way to monitor the current state of execution of the Action.
 3. A way to retrieve the result or the error messages.
-4. The avility to preempt / abort an action that is being executed.
+4. The ability to preempt / abort an action that is being executed.

 None of these operations are "blocking", therefore we don't need to spawn our own thread.